Write a comment

 Preparation

-1. The meat for borscht can be any, but to cook the broth faster, cut the meat immediately into small pieces.
+1. The meat for borscht can be any cut, but to cook the broth faster, cut the meat into small pieces immediately.
+Smaller pieces release flavor faster and shorten the simmer time considerably.

 Chunks of meat - photo step 1

-2. Fill a 3-liter pot halfway with water, add the meat, and put it on the fire.
+2. Fill a 3-liter pot halfway with water, add the meat, and put on the heat.
+The half-fill leaves room for the vegetables and toppings without risk of overflow.

 Pot with water - photo step 2

-3. When the water in the pot boils, if necessary, remove the scum, add salt, black and allspice to taste, and cook the broth on low heat for 30-40 minutes.
+3. When the water in the pot boils, remove the scum if necessary.
+Add salt, black and allspice to taste, and cook the broth on low heat for 30-40 minutes.
+The slow simmer extracts the deepest flavor from the meat.

 Preparing borscht - photo step 3

-4. Meanwhile, prepare the frying, how can we do without it.
+4. Meanwhile, prepare the sauté.
 Clean the vegetables, finely chop the onion, cut the carrot, pickled beet, and sweet pepper into strips.
-If it is winter now, and you have sauerkraut, just a small handful will improve the taste of the dish.
+If it is winter and you have sauerkraut on hand, just a small handful improves the taste of the dish significantly.

 Vegetables for borscht - photo step 4

 5. Fry the chopped vegetables in heated vegetable oil over high heat for a few minutes, stirring constantly.
-We need the vegetables to fry, but keep their density and be slightly crunchy.
+The vegetables should fry but keep their density and remain slightly crunchy — not soft.

 Frying vegetables for borscht - photo step 5

-6. Then pour all the tomato juice into the pan, let our frying come to a boil, and immediately remove it from the heat.
+6. Then pour all the tomato juice into the pan, let the sauté come to a boil, and immediately remove from the heat.
+The brief boil concentrates the tomato flavor without overcooking the vegetables.

 Pour all the tomato juice into the frying pan - photo step 6